dgpv/ABL_contract_TLAplus_spec/ABL-spec-prose.rst

 Bob agrees that if :m:`P + I` is not repaid before :m:`t_{1}`, Alice can claim :m:`C` for herself.

-To enter the contract, Alice and Bob create and cooperatively sign a transaction
+**Contract start:** To enter the contract, Alice and Bob create and cooperatively sign a transaction that:
-that:

 - Sends :m:`P`, provided by Alice, to Bob's address
 - Sends :m:`C`, provided by Bob, to the address of a script